Hip And Hamstring Flexibility

 How can we cultivate this in our practice?

-4 Actions to Utilize Facilitated Stretch in Forward Fold
+Four Actions to Utilize Facilitated Stretch in Forward Fold

-- Lean forward into the big toes
+- Lean forward into the big toes.

-- Press the back of hamstrings apart
+- Press the back of the hamstrings apart.

 Learn the techniques that make Handstand fun, easy and accessible!
 This 2 part course consists of the top most effective exercises will increase your strength and technique so you can easefully balance a handstand.